b4tan/cse15l-lab-reports/lab-report-1-week-1.md

 ## 6. Optimizing remote running

 Now, we can do new stuff because we have initiallized an ssh key in the remote server.
-For example, we can run multiple commands on a single line at the remote machine without
+For example, we can run multiple commands on a single line at the remote machine from the local machine
-the tedious process of logging in first.
+without the tedious process of logging in first.
 Here are some examples:

 ![end](End.png)